Standard Life Investments Property Income Trust - Purchase

 Subject: SLIPIT Purchase

-The Board of Standard Life Investments Property Income Trust (SLIPIT) is pleased to confirm the completion of the purchase of a multi let office in Reading for £13.24m, reflecting an initial yield of 6.75%.
+Standard Life Investments Property Income Trust is delighted to have completed the purchase of a multi let office in Central Manchester for £8.1m, reflecting an initial yield of 6.4%.

-The building is located close to Reading Train Station, and provides good quality accommodation with opportunity for asset management.
+Jason Baggaley, fund manager, commented "We acquired this multi let office in an off market transaction.
+The old converted warehouse provides great office accommodation let off low rents with prospects for strong rental growth in the future in one of the key office markets in the UK.

 All enquiries to: